mrnolanhenry/guitarizard/README.md

 # guitarizard

-Guitarizard's monorepo!
+A collection of tools for string-based instruments.

 - `note-lib`: music theory library.
 - `web-ui`: web interface for guitarizard.